pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 From [wikipedia](https://en.wikipedia.org/wiki/Computer_graphics),

-> Some topics in computer graphics include user interface design, sprite graphics, raster graphics, rendering, ray tracing, geometry processing, computer animation, vector graphics, 3D modeling, shaders, GPU design, implicit surfaces, visualization, scientific computing, image processing, computational photography, scientific visualization, computational geometry and computer vision, among others.
+    Some topics in computer graphics include user interface design, sprite graphics, raster graphics, rendering, ray tracing, geometry processing, computer animation, vector graphics, 3D modeling, shaders, GPU design, implicit surfaces, visualization, scientific computing, image processing, computational photography, scientific visualization, computational geometry and computer vision, among others.
 The overall methodology depends heavily on the underlying sciences of geometry, optics, physics, and perception.

 Proficiency in graphics programming requires a strong understanding of foundational concepts and the ability to adapt and implement existing algorithms on new data structures and hardware architectures.
-Graphics programming also requires lot of tacit knowledge and is better working in teams.
+Graphics programming also requires a lot of tacit knowledge and is better working in teams.

 ## Table of Contents